awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security-iam-awsmanpol.md

 ## AutoScalingServiceRolePolicy AWS managed policy<a name="service-linked-role-policy"></a>

-You can't attach [AutoScalingServiceRolePolicy](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/aws-service-role/AutoScalingServiceRolePolicy) to your IAM entities\.
+You can't attach [AutoScalingServiceRolePolicy](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/aws-service-role/AutoScalingServiceRolePolicy) to your IAM identities\.
 This policy is attached to a service\-linked role that allows Amazon EC2 Auto Scaling to launch and terminate instances\.
 For more information, see [Service\-linked roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.

 ## Amazon EC2 Auto Scaling updates to AWS managed policies<a name="policy-updates"></a>